drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-Poly (ADP-ribose) Polymerase-1 (PARP-1) inhibitors can be useful in the repair of DNA damage induced by radiation during cancer therapy.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/therapeutic-utility-parp-1-inhibitors-f0895479'><i class='fa fa-play' aria-hidden='true'></i></button>Poly (ADP-ribose) Polymerase-1 (PARP-1) inhibitors can be useful in the repair of DNA damage induced by radiation during cancer therapy.
 *[f DNA ]: Food and Drug Administration.
 Agency in the USA responsible for safety regulations.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.